khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 resolve itself.”

-20. As the Emissary of Allāh BPBUH himself explained in the _ḥadīth_ narrated by ʿUmar !p[him] in the _Ṣaḥīḥayn_, “Verily the actions are by intention and there is for everyone only what he intended...”[^21]
+20. As the Emissary of Allāh BPBUH himself explained in the _ḥadīth_ narrated by ʿUmar BP_HIM in the _Ṣaḥīḥayn_, “Verily the actions are by intention and there is for everyone only what he intended...”[^21]

 ## Al-Tasmīyyah (Mentioning Allāh's Name)

-21. Abū Hurayrah !p[him] said that the Emissary of Allāh BPBUH said “There is no _wuḍū_ for him who does not mention Allāh's name upon it.”[^22]
+21. Abū Hurayrah BP_HIM said that the Emissary of Allāh BPBUH said “There is no _wuḍū_ for him who does not mention Allāh's name upon it.”[^22]

     Imam Aḥmad in one of his two sayings is of the opinion that it is